Serving Static Content from a Cookieless Domain

 Header unset Set-Cookie

-In the htaccess of http://www.images-site.com?
+In the htaccess of https://www.images-site.com?

 Thanks for the great post!!